 Remember to consider any special needs you might have, and any practicalities.
 Check out more questions to ask a potential personal injury attorney.

-Always read the fine print of any attorney-client agreement before signing, especially when it comes to who is on the hook for case expenses or "costs", and when (whether the deduction of costs will come before or after the attorney takes his or her percentage of a settlement or judgment, for example).
+Always read the fine print of any attorney-client agreement before signing, especially when it comes to who is on the hook for case expenses or "costs", and when (whether the deduction of costs will come before or after the attorney takes their percentage of a settlement or judgment, for example).